NiallxD/nialls-cave-blog-v2/content/[0001] Adopting an AI Workflow.md

 A key reoccurring theme is that of AI integration.
 The question of how do we integrate AI into our lives?

-I attended a [[Nerd Nite - 1st Oct 2025]] session where a local film maker reflected on his experience using AI after an insightful boat trip to Alaska.
+I attended a [[Nerd Night - 1st Oct 2025]] session where a local film maker reflected on his experience using AI after an insightful boat trip to Alaska.
 The discourse went something like this:

 1. When in nature, we don’t demand that she gives us the things we want; the breaching whale, the perfect sunset; the calm lake.
 2. We should use this same philosophy with AI.
 We should demand what we want of it; write me a blog post; reword this email to sound professional; give me a recipe.